 About the Project

-All theses and projects (at least their written component) will be submitted to and archived by the Edgar Fellows directors.
+All theses and projects (at least their written component) will be submitted to the Edgar Fellows directors for the purpose of archiving.

 About the mentoring process